 - Oral challenge – a food challenge involves the patient consuming suspected food allergens under close supervision to effectively determine the cause of allergy

 Patients who suffer from allergies or asthma can restore their quality of life by understanding and be treating their conditions.
-Advanced Allergy and Asthma Associates offices are located in Lake Zurich, Elgin, and Crystal Lake, Illinois.
+Advanced Allergy and Asthma Associates offices are located in Lake Barrington, Elgin, and Crystal Lake, Illinois.
 Appointments may be scheduled by phone at 847 888 8802 or online.